Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-where the sum over $W$ is given by an integral over the moduli parameters.
+where the sum over Riemann surfaces is implemented by an integral over moduli parameters.

-It is worth noticing that only for CFT's we obtain a ray associated with a point of ${\cal P}(g,n)$.
-Furthermore, for $g>1$ the first homology group $H_{1}[{\cal P}(g,n)]$ vanishes (Harer theorem \cite{Harer}); this is a very useful result in order to characterize the Polyakov measure since it implies that any flat line bundle is necessarily trivial.
-From (\ref{amp.}) it is clear now that the aim of the operator formalism is to obtain an operator representation of ``scattering'' measures on ${\cal M}_{g,n}$.
+It is worth-stressing that a ray is associated with a point of~${\cal P}(g,n)$ only for CFTs.
+Furthermore, for $g>1$ the first homology group~$H_{1}[{\cal P}(g,n)]$ vanishes, a result known as Harer theorem \cite{Harer}.
+This is very useful to characterize the Polyakov measure, since it implies that any flat line bundle is necessarily trivial.
+From eq.~\eqref{amp.} it is clear that the aim of the string operator formalism is to obtain an operator representation of ``scattering'' measures on~${\cal M}_{g,n}$.

-The problem that arises is to determine the action of the Virasoro generators on the space of states.
-Let be $R\in {\cal P}(g,n)$ and let $P_{i}$ be a point in $R$ with local parameter $z_{i}$ (see fig. \ref{disk}).
-We now cut an annulus off the disk around the point $P_{i}$ and transform it by the action of a meromorphic vector field $v(z_{i})$
+A problem still pending is to determine the action of the Virasoro generators on the space of states.
+Let be~$R\in {\cal P}(g,n)$ and let $P_{i}$ be a point on $R$ with local parameter $z_{i}$~(see fig.~\ref{disk}).
+We can cut an annulus off the disk around this point and transform it by the action of a meromorphic vector field~$v(z_{i})$

-($v(z_{i})$ may have poles at $P_{i}$).
-When this is done, we fill the inside of the annulus to get a disk and glue it back on the surface.
-This is a deformation of the original Riemann surface and we may wonder what is the relation of the new surface with the old one.
-There are three posibilities
+taking into account that~$v(z_{i})$ may have poles at $P_{i}$.
+Once this is done, we fill the inside of the annulus to get a disk and glue it back on the surface.
+This is a deformation of the original Riemann surface, so we may wonder about the relation of the new surface with the original one.
+Here, there are three possibilities:

-\begin{itemize} \item The vector field $v(z_{i})$ is holomorphic on the disk and vanishes at $P_{i}$.
-In this case the transformation (\ref{vector}) is equivalent to choosing different coordinates at $P_{i}$.
-In the case in which the vector field is holomorphic on the disk but does not vanish at $P_{i}$ we have an infinitesimal translation of the point $P_{i}$.
+\begin{itemize} \item[-] The vector field $v(z_{i})$ is holomorphic on the disk and vanishes at $P_{i}$.
+In this case the transformation given in eq.~(\ref{vector}) is equivalent to choosing different coordinates at $P_{i}$.
+If the vector field is holomorphic on the disk but does not vanish at $P_{i}$, what we have is an infinitesimal translation of the point~$P_{i}$.

-\item The vector field can be extended to a holomorphic vector field on the rest of the surface (i.e., $\Sigma-P_{i}$).
-In this case the transformed surface is identical to the original one, since any transformation (\ref{vector}) can be undone by a transformation generated by $v$ in the rest of the surface.
+\item[-] The vector field can be extended to a holomorphic vector field on the remaining of the surface~$R-P_{i}$.
+The transformed surface would be identical to the original one, since any transformation~(\ref{vector}) can be undone by a transformation generated by~$v$ on~$R-P_{i}$.

-\item We have none of the preceeding posibilities. $v(z)$ is holomorphic in the annulus but does not extend holomorphically either to the disk or to $\Sigma-P_{i}$.
-Then (\ref{vector}) is an infinitesimal moduli deformation, i.e., an infinitesimal motion in the space ${\cal M}_{g,n}$.
+\item[-] None of the above two possibilities are true.
+That is,~$v(z)$ is holomorphic in the annulus but does not extend holomorphically either to the disk or to~$R-P_{i}$.
+If this happens, the transformtion~(\ref{vector}) is an infinitesimal moduli deformation, i.e. an infinitesimal motion in the space~${\cal M}_{g,n}$.

 \end{itemize}